alteroin/altero-hero_vps/README.md

 ---

-## Deploying HellBot on Linux
+## Deploying Altero on Linux

-Hellbot can be deployed on any Linux VPS and terminal.
+Altero can be deployed on any Linux VPS and terminal.

 1. **Update Packages:**
     ```bash